 And it's a former Republican election official, Scott Leindecker.

-Now I'll give you my own reading between the lines.
+Now, I'll give you my own reading between the lines.

 We don't know how much they sold it for, but I'll bet it wasn't as much as it used to be worth because Trump is talking about removing all electronic voting machines from the United States.

-And so if you don't know if you're going to lose your biggest customer and by the way if the United States removed them because they weren't safe, what would the other countries do?
+And so if you don't know if you're going to lose your biggest customer, and by the way, if the United States removed them because they weren't safe, what would the other countries do?

-Do you think the other countries could keep them after the United States had hypothetically said no these are too unsafe.
+Do you think the other countries could keep them after the United States had hypothetically said, no, these are too unsafe.

-Well I would say the one and only way to do it is if you could find an ex-republican who's just really Republican who would uh allow you and your people and whoever needs to really look at those machines and number one for the first time find out what's going on and number two get rid of any rigging or if there is rigging make sure it's in favor of Republicans.
+Well, I would say the one and only way to do it is if you could find an ex-Republican who's just really Republican who would allow you and your people and whoever needs to to really look at those machines and number one, for the first time, find out what's going on.

-Because the Republicans would have a massive incentive to have full access to the code and find out what was real and maybe make sure any rigging doesn't happen again if it never happened.
+Now, under those conditions, you can see why a sale would go through because the Republicans would have a massive incentive to have full access to the code and find out what was real and maybe make sure any rigging doesn't happen again if it ever happened.

 So you can see why a Republican might buy this company.